Unboxing LLMs > loading...

 super().__init__()

-self.f_block = f_block # Could be an attention layer
+self.f_block = f_block # Example: Self-Attention

-self.g_block = g_block # Could be a feed-forward network
+self.g_block = g_block # Example: Feed-Forward Network

 def forward(self, x):